“26. Temple Recommends,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 If a member has not lived in the same ward continuously for at least one year, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.

 The bishop or an assigned counselor contacts the prior bishop before conducting a temple recommend interview.
-If a counselor contacts the prior bishop and learns that there is confidential information, he ends the conversation.
+If a counselor learns that there is confidential information, he ends the conversation.
 He informs his bishop to contact the prior bishop before an interview.

 The bishop and stake president may feel impressed to interview a member who has been divorced or legally separated or had a marriage annulled since last receiving a temple recommend.
 During this interview, they help strengthen the member spiritually.
 They also verify the member’s continued temple worthiness.